8 Rules for Eating at Restaurants

 I know it sounds like heresy, but you’ll rarely see fit and healthy people ordering dessert.
 And when they do, they’ll often have just one or two bites, and push the rest aside.
 The calories (and the sugar), just aren’t worth it.

 Eating very small meals earlier in the day (or skipping those meals altogether) means they can enjoy more moderate portion sizes for dinner.

-They eat a little of each thing, and leave the rest.
-They know that just because food was served to them, doesn’t mean they have to eat it.
+They eat a little of each thing and leave the rest.
+Healthy people know that just because the food was served to them, it doesn’t mean they have to eat it.
 You can even make it a point of celebration to leave a restaurant without having also eaten all the food.
 Some people even use the “three bite rule” (you get three normal-sized bites of your favorite “indulgent” food, and then set it aside).

-I’ve even seen some people ask to have it taken away. (“Hi.. would you mind taking the bread basket away?
-We’re not going to have any, and it smells sooo yummy and we don’t want to be tempted”).
+I’ve even seen some people ask to have it taken away.
+“Hi… would you mind taking the bread basket away?
+We’re not going to have any, and it smells so yummy and we don’t want to be tempted.”

-7) They tend to stick to lighter things.
-They tend to order things like fish, steak, chicken, salad, etc.. all often ordered without “the sauce” (or “the sauce on the side”).
-Fit and healthy people tend to avoid the heavier items in restaurants, because they’re PACKED with calories (a single meal at a restaurant can EASILY be over 2,500 calories if you’re not careful).
+They tend to order things like fish, steak, chicken, salad, etc… all often ordered without “the sauce” (or “the sauce on the side”).
+Fit and healthy people tend to avoid the heavier items in restaurants because they’re PACKED with calories (a single meal at a restaurant can easily be over 2,500 calories if you’re not careful).
 They also never order anything that’s fried.
 And again, regardless of what’s ordered, you want that sauce ON THE SIDE.

 Game-time decisions are what causes poor choices.
 Before you even step into the restaurant, know that you’re going to have the veggies, and not the fries.
 As one Weightix warrior put it, “The trick to being successful is to make your decisions in advance.
 I decide I will not eat any bread, then I don’t have to decide again in front of others or when the pressure is on.”